NLPatVCU/medaCy/examples/guide/model_utilization.md

 ## medaCy Model Management

 One of medaCy's most powerful features is the ability to maintain, version and distribute medaCy compatible models with ease.
-The idea is simple - all the set-up code for a `Model` including a trained `CRF` model is abstracted into an outside installable python package.
+The idea is simple - all the set-up code for a `Model` including a trained machine learning model is abstracted into an outside installable python package.
 This allows one to maintain the model with a version history just like any piece of software.

 Once a model has been [packaged](packaging_a_medacy_model.md) and installed it can be used as follows: